SEN & Local Offer

 KS2 classrooms are accessed from the external doors from the main playground.
 There is a ramp leading to the doors.
 There is a stair lift on the internal steps which lead to Class 3 and Class 4 and the hall.
 There is an accessibility toilet between Class 3 and Class 4.

 The main school entrance and office is fully accessible with sensor-controlled sliding doors.

 Class 2 is accessible from external doors via steps or a ramp.
 Class 3, Class 4 and Class 5 are accessible from external doors via two steps or a level corridor internally.
 There is an accessibility toilet situated off Class 2 cloakroom.
-The school hall is accessible from the external door in the prayer garden.
-The School Accessibility Plan and Disability Access Policy were updated in July 2013.
+The school hall is accessible from the external door in the prayer garden or by stair lift on the internal steps from the corridor to the hall.